How can we help you?

-3. In the new window, choose the domain to which you want to assign the landing page (1) – optionally you can add the path to a URL address (2) – then click Save changes (3).
-Landing page should be visible immediately under the new URL address.
+3. In the new window, select the domain you want to assign to the landing page (1) – optionally, you can add the path to the address (2) – and then Save Changes (3).
+The landing page will be visible immediately under the new URL.

-2. In the new window, click on Add token button.
+2. In the new window, click on the Add token button.

-4. Generated token will be automatically saved in API Tokens tab.
+4. The generated token will be automatically saved in the API Tokens tab.

 5. Download and install one of our WordPress plugins.